 Yale edges Princeton 66-64 to win Ivy League tournament

-CAMBRIDGE, Mass.
-(AP) Azar Swain scored 23 points and Yale held on for a 66-64 victory over Princeton to win the Ivy League tournament on Sunday.
+CAMBRIDGE, Mass. — Azar Swain scored 23 points and Yale held on for a 66-64 victory over Princeton to win the Ivy League tournament on Sunday.

 The Bulldogs will play in the NCAA Tournament for the sixth time.
 Yale last went to the NCAAs in 2019 and was to be the league representative for the cancelled 2020 event.
 The Ivy League cancelled its 2020-21 season.